simplykeerthana/Learning-Prolog-and-Scheme/prolog/whatisprolog.md

 What is Prolog?

-Prolog is a functional programming language.
+Prolog is a logic programming language.